VjeraTurk/VjeraTurk/README.md

 integrating various **payment** services and implementing **SEO** requirements for **multi-market webshops**.

 My technical skills include working with Angular framework, Node.js, Bootstrap, MongoDB, SAP...

-I have experience in DevOps processes (Jenkins, AWS) and Agile development (Jira).

 My programming languages are **TypeScript** and **go**, plus rusty Java and R.

+I have experience in DevOps processes (Jenkins, AWS, github actions) and Agile development (Jira).

 I have average communication and presentation skills, a good attitude towards **teamwork**, and experience **onbording** Junior developers.
 I also have an interest in **UX** design, **DX** and femtech.